DecLearn/declearn/docs/devs-guide/benchmarks.md

 ## Continuous integration

-The bench job is defined in declearn's existing `.gitlab-ci.yml` file, as a sibling of the `test-minimal` and `test-maximal` jobs, within its own `bench` stage.
+The bench job is defined in declearn's existing `.gitlab-ci.yml` file, within its own `bench` pipeline stage.
 It does not run on day-to-day MR or develop pushes;
 it is triggered only on release-tag pushes and on manual "Run pipeline" runs from the GitLab UI that set the `BENCH_BOOTSTRAP=true` variable.